Yash-TheCODER/O-1-Academy-X/README.md

 ## Data Models and Database Schema

-The back end of StudySphere uses a range of data models and database schemas to manage data, including:
+The back end of O(1) Academy-X uses a range of data models and database schemas to manage data, including:
 1. **Student Schema:**
     - Includes fields such as name, email, password, and course details for each student.